adamng04/Memolock/README.md

 The current release is `0.1.1`.
 Versioned build folders and release archives use names such as `memolock-v0.1.1`.
 The portable archive contains `memolock-win_x64.exe` at its root.
-Memolock is currently not digitally code signed.
-Because of this, Windows Defender SmartScreen may display an "unrecognized app" warning the first time you run it.
+Windows Defender SmartScreen may display an "unrecognized app" warning the first time you run it because Memolock is not yet digitally signed.

 ## Project agents